ronketer/research-paper-rag/README.md

 experiment: same PDFs, questions, embedding model, router, retrieval limits, and metrics—only the chunker changes.
 The baseline winning is itself useful: it demonstrates why retrieval changes should be measured instead of assumed to help.

 ---

-## Future Work

-- [x] Run the benchmark and commit deterministic retrieval/citation results comparing both chunkers.
-- [ ] Tighten heading detection to reject references, table rows, and other false positives.
-- [ ] Add a minimum chunk length and merge undersized adjacent section fragments.
-- [ ] Compare strategies at a fixed retrieved-token budget in addition to fixed top-K.
-- [ ] Store page spans rather than only each chunk's starting page.
-- [ ] Expand the benchmark beyond three papers and report per-question error analysis.
-- [ ] Record the short portfolio demo described above and embed it near the README introduction.
-- [ ] **Agentic RAG** — wrap the retriever as a tool the LLM chooses to call (inspired by [HuggingFace Agents Course](https://huggingface.co/learn/agents-course/unit3/agentic-rag/introduction))
-- [ ] **Conversation memory** — allow follow-up questions across turns
-- [ ] **Hybrid search** — combine BM25 (keyword) with embedding-based retrieval
-- [ ] **Multi-paper comparison (3+)** — extend beyond two-paper comparisons

----